LorenzDuremdes/Second-Brain/coping.md

 ### physiology
 1. male ↮ female · [[tend and befriend]] ↮ [[acute stress response]] (physiology)^[https://en.wikipedia.org/wiki/Coping#cite_note-Wang-53]
-	1. Cortisol, a [[stress]] hormone, was found to be elevated in males during stressful situations.
-In females, however, cortisol levels were decreased in stressful situations, and instead, an increase in limbic activity was discovered.
+	1. [[Cortisol]], a [[stress]] hormone, was found to be elevated in males during stressful situations.
+In females, however, [[cortisol]] levels were decreased in stressful situations, and instead, an increase in limbic activity was discovered.
 Many researchers believe that these results underlie the reasons why men administer a fight-or-flight reaction to [[stress]]; whereas, females have a tend-and-befriend reaction.